muntakimrafi/PharmaHacks2022_AR-r-OW/README.md

 The python library requirements are mentioned in requirements.txt

-Shinyapps folder contains an application that make prediction on a online platform.
+Shinyapps folder contains an application which allows end-users to take advantage of model prediction using a user-friendly GUI.

 ## Discovery